henrikmotzkus/AutomationDemo/README.md

 This guide is also leveraging technologies from Non-Microsoft parties.
 This guide isn't meant as a pro-microsoft brainwashing.

-### Topics
+### Technologies

+However this is a tutorial that can be worked through from top to bottom I want to list all technologies used.

+1. ARM Basics
+    1. Scopes
+    1. linked templates
+    1. secret handling
-1. Deployment basics like: scopes, ARM scripts, linked templates, secret handling, custom script extensions
+    1. custom script extensions
-1. Where to store my deployment scripts
+    1. Referencing managed identities
-1. Building a sophisticated deployment environments with an Azure function
+1. Azure functions
+    1. For Deployments
+    1. As TF provider
-1. Reference to the enterprise scale landing zone
+1. Enterprise scale landing zone
+    1. ARM
+    1. Terraform
+1. Built in management tools
+    1. Blueprints
+    1. Managed Apps
-1. Use of built in management tool like: Blueprints, Managed Apps, Custom UIs
+    1. Custom UIs
-1. A little bit of terraform
-1. A lot of other techniques for automating Azure
+1. Terraform
+    1. Gaia
+    1. Own TF provider
+    1. Modules
+    1. Cloud adoption framework
+1. Custom User interfaces for your ARM deployments
+1. Automanage fpr VM
+1. Desired State Configuration
+1. Custom script extension

 ## 4. How to use